sindresorhus/sindresorhus.github.com/source/pages/apps/faq.md

 - macOS: [Reset permissions.](#mac-reset-permissions)
 - [Reset the app.](#reset-app)

+For sync issues, see below.

 If you have tried all of this, [contact me](/feedback).

+### iCloud syncing is not working {#icloud-sync}

+- Ensure iCloud sync is enabled in the app settings on all devices you wish to sync.
+- Ensure all devices are signed into the same iCloud account.
+- Ensure all devices are online.
+- Ensure your iCloud storage is not full.
+- Try restarting all devices.
+- Force a manual sync by making a small edit to the synced data on one device.
+- The initial sync may take a while.
+- Resolve any Apple Account or iCloud errors on your devices (e.g., sign-in prompts).
+- Ensure Low Power Mode is not enabled on the devices.
+It can cause iCloud to delay syncing.
+- Ensure you are on the latest operating system version and app version.
+- On iOS, ensure the app is disabled in “Settings › Apple Account › iCloud › Apps Using iCloud”.
+- On macOS, ensure the app is not disabled in “System Settings › Apple Account › iCloud › Saved to iCloud” and “System Settings › Apple Account › iCloud › iCloud Drive › Apps syncing to iCloud Drive”.
+- If using a VPN, try disconnecting it, as some VPNs can interfere with iCloud syncing.
+- If it's a work device, make sure there are no restrictions in place that prevents iCloud or iCloud Drive.
+- Check the [iCloud system status](https://www.apple.com/support/systemstatus/) to ensure the service is not experiencing issues.

 ### How can I send you debug info for one of your apps? {#debug-info}